 However, some people in New Jersey have The Basic Policy, which only provides $10,000 of personal injury protection and $5,000 of property damage coverage.
 In other words, you can very easily get into a crash with someone whose insurance policy barely covers the cost of the cosmetic repairs to your vehicle, let alone the need to replace the vehicle outright after the crash.

-The same is true of medical costs, the single day in the hospital could exceed the minimum coverage held by many drivers in New Jersey.
-Seeking compensation after a car crash can be quite complicated because of both New Jersey laws and legal precedent in automobile personal injury cases.
+The same is true of medical costs.
+A single day in the hospital could exceed the minimum coverage held by many drivers in New Jersey.
+Seeking compensation after a car crash can be quite complicated because of New Jersey laws and legal precedent in automobile personal injury cases.

 The more expenses you incur after the crash, the more important it is to educate yourself about your rights and options.